These Romanian pretzels or covrigei are one of the most popular Romanian snacks. Cheesy, crunchy, and addictive pastry.

 What are covrigei?

-These Romanian snacks, called either covrigei (small pretzels) or saratele (“salties”) are pretty much the same thing: cheesy, salty pastry made with butter and cheese, and sprinkled with caraway seeds.
+These Romanian snacks, called either covrigei (small pretzels) or saratele (“salties”), are pretty much the same thing: cheesy, salty pastry made with butter and cheese and sprinkled with caraway seeds.
 What sets them apart is the form of the pastry.

 What do you need?

-- I've already posted a recipe for the Romanian Saratele a couple of years ago, a beautiful recipe that I've been making repeatedly for many years now.
+Cheese: I posted a recipe for the Romanian Saratele a couple of years ago.
+It's a beautiful recipe I've been making repeatedly for many years.
+It uses Gouda or Cheddar cheese.

-- I wanted to try that as well and I liked it so much, I decided to make a new post out of it and use the covrigei cutter as well this time.
+- Recently, I found another recipe using feta cheese or the Romanian salty telemea cheese.
+I also wanted to try that, and I liked it so much that I decided to make a new post out of it and use the covrigei cutter this time.
+For an even cheesier version, you could sprinkle the pastry shapes with some Parmesan as well.

-- However, if you cannot find it, you can replace it with crème fraiche or sour cream.
+Dairy: In Romania, we always use smetana, the Eastern European version of sour cream.
+However, if you cannot find it, you can replace it with crème fraiche or sour cream.

-How to cut?
+How to cut covrigei?

 - Roll the dough about 3 or 4 mm/ 0.12 – 0.15 inches thick on a lightly floured surface.